A semi-parametric approach for estimating consumer valuation distributions using second price auctions: Maximizing : Coordinate ascent algorithm

-\textbf{Step II: Incorporate the first non-reserve standing prices into the construction of the initial estimate of $F$.} \ \ Consider again, to begin with, a single second price auction with reserve price $r$, and the associated thinned Poisson process of arriving consumers with valuation greater than $r$.
+\textbf{Step II: Incorporate the first non-starting standing prices into the construction of the initial estimate of $F$.} \ \ Consider again, to begin with, a single second price auction with starting price $r$, and the associated thinned Poisson process of arriving consumers with valuation greater than $r$.
 Letting $Y_1, Y_2 $ represent valuations of the first two arriving consumers in the thinned process, we have

 Similar to Step I, let